Analysis: This time, Sanders 'rigged' the system against himself

 The risk for Sanders is that voters might begin to believe that his definition of a "rigged" system has nothing to do with fairness and everything to do with whether he wins or loses.
 If they determine that's true when it comes to party rules, they might also start to question whether he's the right messenger to take on the economic and political systems he says are "rigged" against ordinary Americans.

-Massachusetts Sen. Elizabeth Warren, one of Sanders' rivals for the party nomination and a fellow traveler on the path of populist challenges to power, pointed out his pirouettes when one of his supporters questioned her position on the party rules Wednesday night.
+Sen. Elizabeth Warren of Massachusetts, one of Sanders' rivals for the party nomination and another supporter of populist challenges to power, pointed out his pirouettes when one of his supporters questioned her position on the party rules Wednesday night.
 She was asked why "the will of the voters should not matter" if Sanders wins a plurality of delegates but other candidates still fight for the nomination on a second ballot or subsequent votes at the convention.

 "That was Bernie's position in 2016, that it should not go to the person who had a plurality," she said during a CNN town hall meeting.
 "And remember, his last play was to superdelegates.
 So the way I see this is, you write the rules before you know where everybody stands.
 And then you stick with those rules. ...
 I don't see how come you get to change it just because he now thinks there's an advantage to him for doing that."